 Deepfakes are no longer crude internet pranks.
 With today’s tools, anyone can create a convincing face, voice, or ID in minutes.
 Scammers use them for fake video calls, “live” identity checks, and urgent messages that sound and look legitimate.
 The result is a scam that feels personal, immediate, and real.

 Cybersecurity experts like Steve Grobman, CTO at McAfee, recommend one simple yet powerful method to confirm who you’re speaking with: ask a question only the real person would know.
 Something so ordinary it would never appear on social media.
+For example: “What did we have for dinner last night?” or “Where’s the extra cat litter?”

 If the answer doesn’t sound natural or comes too quickly, stop the conversation and verify through another trusted method, such as calling back on a known number.